Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: A review of Thurston's metric and the arc metric

-Neither the Lipschitz metric nor the curve metric, as respectively expressed by \eqref{L} and \eqref{K}, form (asymmetric) metrics on $\mathcal{T}(S)$ because they assume negative values (see \cite[Theorem~1.8]{GK} and \cite[Theorem~2.4]{2009h}).
-However, \eqref{L} and \eqref{K} \emph{do} give positive (asymmetric) metrics when restricted to Teichm\"uller spaces $\mathcal{T}(S,\vec{b})$ with prescribed boundary monodromy \cite[Theorem 7.9]{HS}.
-Combined with the result \cite[Corollary~1.12]{GK} due to Gu\'{e}ritaud and Kassel that $L$ and $K$ are equal whenever either is positive, we see that these two metrics agree on $\mathcal{T}(S,\vec{b})$ and naturally generalize the Thurston metric.
-Gu\'{e}ritaud-Kassel did not investigate the positivity of the na\"ive curve ratio metric (or Lipschitz metric) on $\mathcal{T}(S,\vec{b})$, because they instead achieve positivity by adjusting the Thurston metric with critical exponent renormalization factors \cite[(1.6)]{GK}.
+In \cite{GK}, Gu\'{e}ritaud and Kassel study an alternative form $L'$ of Thurston's Lipschitz metric whereby the infimum is taken over all Lipschitz maps homotopic to the identity, rather than just homeomorphisms.
+In the setting of working with surfaces without boundary, this alternative form of the Lipschitz metric is, in fact, equivalent.
+However, to the best of our knowledge, this is still open for bordered surfaces (see, for example, \cite[Conjecture~1.6 and \S2.2]{AD}).
+For this weakened Lipschitz metric, however, Gu\'{e}ritaud and Kassel \cite[Corollary~1.12]{GK} showed that $L'$ and $K$ are equal whenever either is positive.
+Combined with out previous remarks, we see that the metrics $K$ and $L'$ agree on $\mathcal{T}(S,\vec{b})$ and naturally generalize the Thurston metric.
+As a small technicality, Gu\'{e}ritaud and Kassel did not investigate the positivity of the curve ratio metric (or Lipschitz metric) on $\mathcal{T}(S,\vec{b})$, and instead achieve positivity by adjusting the Thurston metric with critical exponent renormalization factors \cite[Equation~(1.6)]{GK}.
 The benefit of their approach is that they obtained a metric for a very general class of representations (or rather, characters) which in turn encode very different geometric objects.
-Gu\'{e}ritaud has communicated to us a succinct alternative argument for how to obtain the positivity of the na\"ive Thurston metric on $\mathcal{T}(S,\vec{L})$ via their work with Danciger \cite{DGK}.
+Gu\'{e}ritaud has privately communicated to us a succinct alternative argument (to that used in \cite[Theorem 7.9]{HS}) for how to see the positivity of the na\"ive generalization of Thurston's metric on $\mathcal{T}(S,\vec{b})$ via his work with Kassel and Danciger \cite{DGK}.

-Gu\'eritaud and Kassel prove that $L\equiv K$ by establishing an equivariant form of the Kirszbraun-Valentine theorem as a machine for producing Lipschitz maps.
-There is no guarantee that the maps so-produced are injective.
-It is tempting, therefore, to wonder if one might be able to reutilize Thurston's stretch map construction to build optimal Lipschitz homeomorphisms and hence Thurston geodesics.
-Unfortunately, stretch maps with respect to maximal geodesic laminations (i.e. those whose complementary regions are ideal triangles) generally distort boundary monodromy and hence do not lie in $\mathcal{T}(S,\vec{b})$.
-There are, however, special cases where one is able to reuse Thurston's construction in a clever way (see, for example, Lenzhen-Rafi-Tao's \cite[\S6]{LRT}).
+In order to prove that $L'\equiv K$, Gu\'eritaud and Kassel established an equivariant form of the Kirszbraun--Valentine theorem as a machine for producing Lipschitz maps.
+It is unknown whether the maps so-produced are homeomorphic (or even injective), and it is tempting, therefore, to wonder if one might be able to reuse Thurston's stretch map construction to build optimal Lipschitz homeomorphisms and hence strengthen the result to $L\equiv K$.
+Unfortunately, stretch maps with respect to maximal geodesic laminations (i.e. those whose complementary regions are ideal triangles) generally distort boundary holonomy and hence do not lie in $\mathcal{T}(S,\vec{b})$.
+There are, however, special cases where one is able to recast Thurston's construction in a clever manner (e.g. Lenzhen, Rafi and Tao's paper \cite[\S6]{LRT}).